 Consideration has to be given to the reason for considering the technology or material handling solutions to determine what desired results or objectives are needed.
 This information will help determine if the proposed solution is appropriate and will deliver the results needed.

-Conducting an operational assessment will help you consider technology or automation options when you face issues related to increased volume, accuracy and overall productivity performance.
+Conducting a warehouse assessment will help you consider technology or automation options when you face issues related to increased volume, accuracy and overall productivity performance.
 Usually the most labor intensive areas and those processes sensitive to accuracy are the areas to consider for automation.

 There are innumerable reasons to consider material handling solutions in the warehouse.
 Among the most frequently heard are: